1959: “We go to Chicago!”

 Everyone on the team was coming through.
 Pignatano, catching two games in one day, had a single and scored a run.
 Wills singled and scored a run.
 Four Dodger pitchers fanned 13 Giants in the second game.

 Alston went with his best in the later innings.
-The relief pitcher Sherry, who had an easy seventh inning, wobbled in the eighth.
+The relief pitcher, Sherry, who had an easy seventh inning, wobbled in the eighth.
 The last out of the inning came when Alston brought in left-hander McDevitt to face the great power hitter McCovey with men on the corners and McDevitt got a strikeout.
-In the ninth inning, Alston went to Churn, and Churn put the Giants’ down without a run.
+In the ninth inning, Alston went to Churn, and he set the Giants’ down without a run.
 The Dodgers had a doubleheader sweep.
 For the first time since July 29th, the Dodgers were in first place, although tied with the Giants.

 From September 2nd to September 19th, Churn had been a life saver.
 He pitched in six games with three wins and one save.
 The second game save over the Giants would be his only major league save.
 His effective relief had been a necessary component for the club down the stretch.